Before we discuss the common email marketing myths, let me share with you few common past myths:

 Even if you start believing in any of the email marketing myths mentioned above, it can hinder the effectiveness of your marketing strategies.

 Competition never rests, and you cannot just afford to overlook specific marketing tactics just because your colleagues or competitors believe they are ineffective!

-Now that a few myths are debunked supported by the email marketing facts, you know that email marketing is not dead.
+Now that a few email marketing myths are debunked supported by the email marketing facts, you know that email marketing is not dead.

-It is your responsibility now that you don’t let your email marketing strategies suffer by still believing in the myths.
+It is your responsibility now that you don’t let your email marketing strategies suffer from still believing in the email marketing myths.

 On a lighter note, not all myths are horrible!
 Drinking 6 liters of water can be good for you!

 Let us know what you think about the seven email marketing myths.